Cytotoxic drugs are used widely in healthcare settings as well as in the community in the treatment of cancers as well as other diseases.

 What you need to do

-Cytotoxic drugs are hazardous substances, as defined by the Control of Substances Hazardous to Health Regulations 2002 (COSHH).
+Cytotoxic drugs are hazardous substances, as defined by the Control of Substances Hazardous to Health Regulations (COSHH).

 Under COSHH, employers must assess the risks from handling cytotoxic drugs for employees and anyone else affected by this type of work, and take suitable precautions to protect them.

-- Identify the hazards - which cytotoxic drugs are handled and what are their potential adverse effects on health?
+- identify the hazards - which cytotoxic drugs are handled and what are their potential adverse effects on health?

-- Evaluate the risk - assess how likely it is that cytotoxic drugs could cause ill health and decide if existing precautions are adequate or whether more should be done.
+- evaluate the risk - assess how likely it is that cytotoxic drugs could cause ill health and decide if existing precautions are adequate or whether more should be done.
 Exposure from all routes should be prevented or adequately controlled.
 Factors to consider include:

 - the frequency and scale of contact with cytotoxic drugs;

-- information from incident (including near miss) records;
+- information from incident records (including near-misses)

-- the effectiveness of control measures;
+- the effectiveness of control measures

-- Review your risk assessment - to establish if there are any significant changes and revise it if necessary.
-It is good practice to review the assessment periodically, to ensure that precautions are still suitable.
+- review your risk assessment - to establish if there are any significant changes and revise it if necessary.
+It is good practice to review the assessment periodically, to ensure that precautions are still suitable

 Employees have a legal duty to take care of their own health and safety and that of others affected by their actions.
 They must make full and proper use of control measures put in place by the employer.
 In addition, they should cooperate with their employer, so they can comply with any legal duties placed on them.